 Christmas in Paoli

-Businesses will hand out home-made cookies on Saturday, Dec.
-2
+press release: Businesses will hand out home-made cookies on Saturday, Dec.
+1

-Visitors will be able to buy an official Cookie Crawl bag for $10 and then fill the bag with a free home-made cookie at each of 13 participating businesses in town.
+Visitors will be able to buy an official Cookie Crawl bag for $10 and then fill the bag with a free home-made cookie at each participating business in town.
 The Cookie Crawl will start at 10 a.m. and continue until 5 p.m., or until all 144 bags have been sold and filled with cookies.

 All proceeds after the cost of packaging will go to River Food Pantry, 2201 Darwin Road, Madison.
 River Food Pantry is Dane county’s busiest food pantry, feeding more than 650 families and sharing 48,000 pounds of food every week.

 Visitors may purchase Cookie Crawl bags for $10 each at Paoli Schoolhouse Shops & Café, 6857 Paoli Road, and CLUCK the Chicken Store, 6904 Paoli Road.
-Other participating businesses include the Hop Garden Brewing tap room and beer garden , Paoli Gallery and Print Shop, Abel Contemporary Gallery, Sugar River Outfitters, John/Christine Designs custom design jewelry, Paoli Road Mercantile, Landmark Creamery, 1 OAK Bicycles, Paoli Bread & Brat Haus, Cottage Goddess gifts & events and Zazen gallery.
-Paoli is located just nine miles southwest of Madison.

-Christmas in Paoli also features strolling carolers from noon to 3 p.m. and an indoor farmers’ market from 10 a.m. to 5 p.m.
-More at http://www.visitpaoli.com/
+Christmas in Paoli also features a visit from Santa Claus from noon to 3 p.m. along with refreshments.